mohammadbutt/42_get_next_line/README.md

 # Get_Next_Line
 This project intends to mimic the functionality of getline, which reads the line from a source then outputs it.
 The purpose of this project was to understand how memory works.

+There are some difference between getline and get_next_line. getline(3) function uses fopen(3) because it gives`FILE* stream`.
+However, get_next_line uses open(2) because it gives a file descriptor, and the project requires file descriptor.

+`FILE*` can be converted into a file descriptor using fileno(3).
+But the opposite is not possible.
+---
 # Table of Contents
 * [Features](#features)
 * [Return Values of get_next_line](#return-values-of-get_next_line)